t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 * data formats, interaction patterns, and other mechanisms that minimize, or preferably avoid, the need for human interaction

-* preference for compact data formats to facilitate efficient transfer over (often) constrained networks and processing in constrained nodes
+* preference for compact and simple data formats to facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes

 # Terminology {#sec-terms}